 Resources Mentioned On The Show:

-- We talk a lot about intuitive eating during this episode so you might want to read the book, Intuitive Eating: A Revolutionary Program That Works.
+- We talk a lot about intuitive eating during this episode.
+You might want to read the book, Intuitive Eating: A Revolutionary Program That Works.

 - Listen to the Raising Body Positive Kids podcast episode.